apache/cloudstack-documentation/source/adminguide/service_offerings.rst

          be shared between different accounts without violating the desktop software's terms of license.

-      -  Preferred: The VM will be deployed in dedicated infrastructure if possible.
-Otherwise, the VM can be deployed in shared infrastructure.
+      -  Preferred: The instance will be deployed in dedicated infrastructure if possible.
+Otherwise, the instance can be deployed in shared infrastructure.

-   -  **GPU**: Assign a physical GPU(GPU-passthrough) or a portion of a physical GPU card (vGPU) to the guest VM.
-It allows graphical applications to run on the VM.
+   -  **GPU**: Assign a physical GPU(GPU-passthrough) or a portion of a physical GPU card (vGPU) to the guest instance.
+It allows graphical applications to run on the instance.
       Select the card from the supported list of cards.
       The options given are NVIDIA GRID K1 and NVIDIA GRID K2.
 These are vGPU capable cards that allow multiple vGPUs on a single physical GPU.
-If you want to use a card other than these, follow the instructions in the **"GPU and vGPU support for CloudStack Guest VMs"** page in the Cloudstack Version 4.4 Design Docs found in the Cloudstack Wiki.
+If you want to use a card other than these, follow the instructions in the **"GPU and vGPU support for CloudStack Guest instances"** page in the Cloudstack Version 4.4 Design Docs found in the Cloudstack Wiki.

-   -  **vGPU Type**: Represents the type of virtual GPU to be assigned to a guest VM.
-In this case, only a portion of a physical GPU card (vGPU) is assigned to the guest VM.
+   -  **vGPU Type**: Represents the type of virtual GPU to be assigned to a guest instance.
+In this case, only a portion of a physical GPU card (vGPU) is assigned to the guest instance.
       Additionally, the **passthrough vGPU** type is defined to represent a physical GPU device.
-A **passthrough vGPU** can directly be assigned to a single guest VM.
+A **passthrough vGPU** can directly be assigned to a single guest instance.
-      In this case, a physical GPU device is exclusively allotted to a single guest VM.
+      In this case, a physical GPU device is exclusively allotted to a single guest instance.

    -  **Public**: Indicate whether the compute offering should be available to all domains or only some domains.
 Choose Yes to make it